-The Drukhari are a strange army, effectively being 3 separate Factions in one, however this latest iteration of them allows them to function much more seamlessly than previously, as well as being a scary and potent force on the battlefield.
+The Drukhari are a strange army, effectively being 3 separate Factions in one, however this latest iteration of them allows them to function much more seamlessly than previously, as well as being a scary and potent force on the battlefield, active in most phases of the game and excelling at hard alpha style strikes, whilst still capable of taking a return hit.

 Drukhari | Warhammer 40,000 Tactical Guide